betheden/hebrew-grammar/content/particle_direct_object_marker.rst

 :ref:`conjunction`
 (i.e. the *waw* prefix, "and") and/or a :ref:`suffix_pronominal`.

-NOTE: the direct object marker is easily confused with the preposition אֵת ("with") which has an identical standard form.
+.. note:: the direct object marker is easily confused with the preposition
+          אֵת ("with") which has an identical standard form.
 When taking a pronominal suffix, however, the two words can be distinguished by the vowel they each select.
 The direct object marker takes a holem/holem-waw vowel with an attached suffix (אוֹתִי or אֹתִי), whereas the preposition takes a hireq vowel (אִתִּי) with an attached suffix.

 -  GEN 1:1 –– marking individual nouns as direct objects